 Do you offer fertility treatment via the NHS?

 No, we do not offer fertility treatment on the NHS as we are a wholly private fertility clinic, however certain Clinical Commissioning Groups (CCGs) will consider allowing you to transfer the funding for your NHS IVF cycles to us.
 If you’re eligible for fertility treatment on the NHS, you may be able to Transferring your NHS funded IVF treatment unit but would firstly need to discuss this with your CCG.
 More information can be found from Infertility Network UK.

 Is there a waiting list for infertility treatment at Manchester Fertility?

 No, there is no waiting list for infertility treatment using donor sperm, IVF, intracytoplasmic sperm injection (ICSI), ovulation induction and intrauterine insemination.
-We also have no waiting lists for treatment with donor eggs, thanks to our successful egg-sharing programme and Manchester Donors website.
+We also have our own successful egg-sharing programme.

 I want to get pregnant but I’m over 40 years of age, can you help me conceive?